 Do a pub crawl

 Whether you want to see bands in sweaty backrooms, or just hang out in old boozers, Camden is full of pubs, with minimal walking (or stumbling) between each.
 A classic first stop is The World’s End, a huge pub right by the Underground—the perfect gathering point if you’re in a group.
 Downstairs is the rock/metal venue “The Underworld”.

 Once you’ve done that end of Camden, wander up the High Street towards Chalk Farm.
-There you’ll find The Monarch, a very big pub full of comfy seats, tucked away nooks and enough space for a dance.
-Which is just as well with live music seven nights a week, and club nights at the weekend.
-The Chalk Farm end of Camden is also home to bar and venue The Lock Tavern, which has a little roof terrace and is open until 1:00am on Fridays and Saturdays.
+There you’ll find The Monarch, a very big pub full of comfy seats, tucked away nooks and enough space for a dance – which is just as well, with live music seven nights a week and club nights at the weekend.
+The Chalk Farm end of Camden is also home to bar and venue The Lock Tavern, which has a great little roof terrace for people-watching and is open until 1:00am on Fridays and Saturdays.

 Eat on the cheap

 New and exciting vendors keep popping up at the market hall in Camden Market.
 These include the likes of Quinoa Arepa, Lulu Schnitzel, STAKEhaus, and The Cheese Bar, where you can get a decent feed.
 Here’s a cheeky little Cheapo hack for you – if you pitch up as the market is closing, you can get piled-high portions for peanuts from the food vendors.